So, you want to try yoga, but you’re not sure what to expect?

 All you need are comfortable clothes that you can move in, easily.
 For your own comfort you are welcome to bring a mat if you have one, however, there are also mats at the studio which are free to borrow, along with any other props you may need.

 Arrive 5 minutes early.
 Take your shoes off before you come in the door.
 Fill out a waiver and pay the drop-in fee.
-If you have any questions or any injuries you want me to know about, please don’t hesitate to let herme know!
+If you have any questions or any injuries you want me to know about, please don’t hesitate to let me know!
 Then grab a mat and get comfortable.
-Help yourself to a cup of tea or just sit quietly and enjoy the peacefulness of the space.
 Check out our Guide to Studio Etiquette for more info.

 On the mat